adarshkumarsingh83/angular_js_version9/APPLICATIONS/angular-authentication/README.md

-# AngularSpringAuthentication
+# AngularAuthentication

-- \$ ng new angular-spring-authentication
+- \$ ng new angular-authentication

 ```
 ?
 Would you like to add Angular routing?
 Yes